hazraChandrima/pcon-workshop/README.md

 2. You’ll see a prompt to “Compare & pull request”.
 3. Click it, add a short description, and submit your PR.

-Wait for the maintainer to review and merge your contribution
+Wait for the maintainer to review and merge your contribution.
+A PR should have a proper description of the changes to make it easy for the maintainers to understand your changes.

 ---